 Our facility is located on the ENMU-Portales campus at the corner of U.S. Highway 70 and S Ave N. We operate during the fall, spring and summer terms, Monday through Friday from 7:45 a.m. to 5 p.m.
 The center observes the holidays and semester breaks observed by ENMU students.

 The CDC enrolls 36 children ages 3 to 5 on a first-come, first-served basis.
 Once enrolled, the children may continue in the program until they are kindergarten age eligible (five years old by Sept.
 1).
 All children must be toilet trained before enrollment.

 Family involvement is vital to the success of any early childhood program.
 We offer written and electronic contact, family meetings and family night activities.
 The master teachers meet individually with families a minimum of once per semester to discuss the child’s progress.
 Families are invited to participate in the classroom as volunteers and may be involved on a regular basis or may participate as special visitors.
 Families also participate in special activities such as field trips and celebrations.

 The center has an observation room that is open at all times to family members and also to selected classes and visiting groups that have an interest in early childhood education or child development.
-Video surveillance of the CDC is continuous and is linked to the ENMU Police Department, providing an additional level of safety and security for children, families and staff.
+Video surveillance of the CDC is continuous and is linked to the ENMU Department of Public Safety, providing an additional level of safety and security for children, families and staff.

 Child Development Center